TheExposedExpert/windows-power-states/README.md

 ### Test 2

-Test 2 has exactly the same event IDs logged as Test 1, but events include mention of operating system restart instead of power off.
+Test 2 has exactly the same event IDs logged as Test 1, but events include mention of operating system restart instead of power off in events 1074 and 109.

 #### Events before power state change